APTN National News

 They don’t see the girl in the shadows.

-McKay gets in and the truck drives away.
+She gets in and the truck drives away.

-She records the plates because she doesn’t want McKay to suffer the same fate as Tina Fontaine, who was last seen on this corner last August – when she walked away with a man offering her money for sex.
+She records the plates because she doesn’t want her friend to suffer the same fate as Tina Fontaine, who was last seen on this corner last August – when she walked away with a man offering her money for sex.
 Days later, her 15-year-old body was pulled from Red River wrapped in plastic.

 Especially since the corner has been in the news in the last few weeks.
 Just two buildings north on Furby is an apartment building where Fontaine’s cousin was charged by police this month for pimping a 17-year-old girl from inside Unit 4.
 Fontaine was also reportedly inside the building before she went missing.

-“It’s pretty scary and I stand right there,” McKay told APTN National News.
+“It’s pretty scary and I stand right there,” Amy told APTN National News.
 “You always have that scared feeling, but once you start to talk to them, and get down to the deal, you’ll know they’re serious, but then again you just don’t know.”

 Learning the “Life” in CFS